barneywill/bigdata_demo/Prerequisite/jvm.md

 Java and Scala programs are running on JVM(Java Virtual Machine).

 Apache Spark and Kafka are writen by Scala.
 Nifi and Iceberg are writen by Java.
-(Also Hadoop, Hive, HBase, Zookeeper, Oozie, and Elasticsearch are writen by Java)
+(Also Flink, Hadoop, Hive, HBase, Zookeeper, Oozie, and Elasticsearch are writen by Java)

 ## 1 Commands
 ```